ewu16/nomatch/README.md

 ## Example

-This minimal example shows how to use `nomatch` to obtain cumulative incidences and their related effect measures such as risk ratios, risk differences, and vaccine effectiveness.
+This minimal example shows how to use `nomatch` to obtain cumulative incidences and their derived effect measures such as risk differences (RD), risk ratios (RR), and vaccine effectiveness (VE = 1 - RR).

-We use a simple simulated dataset mimicking data from an observational vaccine study, although the methods are agnostic to the disease setting.
+We use a simple simulated dataset mimicking data from an observational vaccine study, although the methods apply equally to other disease settings.

 ``` r